KABSDTU/kabsdtu.github.io/en/hvad-gor-det-for-mig.md

 </p>

 <p>
 As a vector, you will get to take responsibility for, and leave your mark on various projects in regards to studystart.
-The experience which comes with planning the various events including the introtrip, Welcome Day and studyline’s cabintrip, etc. will be useful later on.
-On introtrips and studyline cabintrips things like finances, schedules, materials, etc. must be kept in order.
+The experience which comes with planning the various events including the introdays, Welcome Day and studyline’s cabintrip, etc. will be useful later on.
+On introdays and studyline cabintrips things like finances, schedules, materials, etc. must be kept in order.
 This gives you as a vector the possibility for greater responsibility and personal development.
 </p>

 <p>